MicrosoftDocs/mesh-docs/mesh/Resources/mesh-known-issues.md

 # Active known issues - Mesh

-## Version 5.2314.0 (Preview)
+## Version 5.2314.0

-* On Quest, when running multiple video players will cause the videos to flicker intensely.
-(24490)
+* Searching for co-organizers on the Invite page yields no results.
+(29365)

+* On Quest, the user is disconnected from an event if headset is removed.
+(25764)

 * Pressing Mesh buttons + the **Enter** key on keypad produces no action, the same **Enter** key on the main keyboard selects the button and executes the associated action.
 (26462)